Hi and welcome to this meditation for when you doubt.

 Ask and listen,

-Coaxing these tender parts of you.
+Coaxing these tender parts of yourself.

 How old were you when you first learned to doubt yourself?